Changing lives through culture

 Our charitable purpose is changing lives through culture.
-We are committed to achieving this even as the world changes rapidly due to the coronavirus crisis.
+We are committed to achieving this even as the world adapts to a new normal.

 From museums to galleries to arts centres, we manage 23 attractions across the county, welcoming over 740,000 people each year.
-Currently all of our venues are closed as we do our utmost to protect our staff, volunteers and visitors and prevent the spread of coronavirus.
+As our venues begin to reopen in accordance with government guidance, we will do our utmost to protect our staff, volunteers and visitors while continuing a unique cultural offer.

-In response to our 23 venues being closed, we have launched Culture on Call, a new digital publication bringing culture and communities together during this challenging time.
+In response to our 23 venues being closed due to the coronavirus crisis, we launched Culture on Call, a digital publication designed to bring culture and communities together during this challenging time.